dewanshDT/pokedex/README.md

 <!-- [![Pokedex][product-screenshot]](https://example.com) -->

-This is a beautiful website created with react and pokeapi for learning purpose.
-It contains all the data of all the pokemons of the world
+This is a beautiful pokedex created with react and pokeapi for learning purpose.
+It contains all the data of all the pokemons of the world, unlike any other Pokedex it has search functionality implemented on the frontend, as the pokeapi doesn't have one.

 ### Built With
 * [React](https://reactjs.org)